alfusinigoj/kerberos-auth-egress-wcf-client-interceptor/src/RouteServiceIwaWcfInterceptor/readme.txt

 		...
 	</system.serviceModel>

-8. To see debug logs, please set the log level to "Debug", via environment variable "Logger:LogLevel:Default"
+8. To see debug logs, please set the log level to "Debug", via environment variable "Logging:LogLevel:Default"

 ============================================================================================================================================